A photo created by distorting the image of a young woman to represent - What You Need To Know About Psychotic Episodes

 Approximately 20% of those who are affected by psychosis will only experience a single episode (Alvarez-Jimenez et al., 2011), so maybe that’s why they coined the term, ‘psychotic episode’ to explain such occurrences.

 Another problem with those of us who experience psychosis is that we don’t tend to seek medical attention once the symptoms start, if at all (Byrne, 2007).
 I know I was suffering from psychosis for years before I ever brought it up with someone.
-It took me being arrested before I finally sort help about it when I finally decided enough was enough.
+It took me being arrested before I finally sought help about it when I finally decided enough was enough.

 There is another term you might not be familiar with, and that’s ‘brief psychotic disorder’, which Arciniegas (2015) defines for us.
 This disorder is for when you have the symptoms of psychosis, such as delusions and hallucinations, but which can’t be explained by another psychiatric disorder, health condition, or substance use.
 People who experience this will only experience it for between one day and a month before returning to normal psychological functioning.